 Our most recent donation contributed to this new boat motor, essential for CLZ's work...

-Starting with just one employee CLZ initially provided logistical support to NPWS wildlife scouts.
+CLZConservation Lower Zambezi (CLZ) was established in 1995 as a non-governmental organisation that specialises in promoting the protection of fauna and flora in the Lower Zambezi National Park and in the surrounding game management areas (GMAs).
+Starting with just one employee, CLZ initially provided logistical support to Zambia’s NPWS wildlife scouts.
 They began to expand in 1999 after the Danish Ambassador, Mr Mads Sandau, decided to help fund the organisation.
-Since 1995 CLZ has become one of Africa's foremost conservation organisations.
+Since then CLZ has become one of Africa's foremost conservation organisations.

-In October 2013, Expert Africa's donation contributed to the purchase of a new boat motor which is essential for wildlife protection patrols and environmental education programmes.
-Other recent contributions include two high quality digital cameras (along with memory cards) to be used by Conservation Lower Zambezi (CLZ).
-One of the cameras will be used to record anti-poaching activities e.g. state of poached carcasses found and evidence of other illegal activities such as meat drying racks and wire snares etc. The other camera will be used by CLZ's environmental education program to document visits to remote schools promoting conservation awareness in local communities.
+Expert Africa is supporting the CLZ's work on an ongoing basis, with a view to regular and consistent donations for things that they really need.
+Expert Africa's most recent donation, in November 2012, was the contribution to CLZ of two high-quality digital cameras (along with memory cards).
+One of the cameras will be used to record poaching activities, such as the state of poached carcasses found and evidence of other illegal activities such as meat-drying racks and wire snares.
+The second camera will be used by CLZ's environmental education programme to document visits to remote schools promoting conservation awareness in local communities.